 About Keto Diets

-Ketogenic (Keto) Diets are a more extreme form of a LCHF Diet.
+Ketogenic (Keto) Diets fall under the umbrella of being a type of LCHF Diet.
 For most people, this involves restricting their intake of carbohydrate to less than 30g per day, whilst increasing their intake of natural fats.
 We recommend people use whole, unprocessed foods to do this.
 Eating this way prompts the liver to produce small molecules called ‘ketone bodies’ (or ketones) which can be used as an alternative fuel source by the body and the brain instead of blood glucose (sugar).

 The Keto Diet appears to be a safe way of eating for most adults.
 However, in certain situations listed below, you must discuss with your doctor before starting a keto diet: